stonepros/stone/doc/releases/hammer.rst

 =====

 This is the second development release since Giant.
-The big items include the first batch of scrub patchs from Greg for CephFS, a rework in the librados object listing API to properly handle namespaces, and a pile of bug fixes for RGW.
-There are also several smaller issues fixed up in the performance area with buffer alignment and memory copies, osd cache tiering agent, and various CephFS fixes.
+The big items include the first batch of scrub patchs from Greg for StoneFS, a rework in the librados object listing API to properly handle namespaces, and a pile of bug fixes for RGW.
+There are also several smaller issues fixed up in the performance area with buffer alignment and memory copies, osd cache tiering agent, and various StoneFS fixes.

 Upgrading
 ---------